mfherman/nycgeo/README.md

 <img src="man/figures/README-filter by-1.png" width="100%" />

-Note, you can select multiple regions by passing a character vector to the `region` argument, but you can only select a single geograhy to `filter_by`.
-Additionaly, you can only filter by a geography that is *larger than or equal to* the boundaries you request.
+Note, you can select multiple regions by passing a character vector to the `region` argument, but you can only select a single geography to `filter_by`.
+Additionally, you can only filter by a geography that is *larger than or equal to* the boundaries you request.
 For example, it is not possible to filter PUMAs by NTAs because NTAs are smaller than PUMAs.

 ### Adding American Community Survey Data

-`nycgeo` incldues selected estimates from the American Community Survey as datasets.
+`nycgeo` includes selected estimates from the American Community Survey as datasets.
 You can access these datasets directly or have them appended to the spatial data.
 To print a `tibble` of ACS data, simply call the data you want.